Severson-Group/eMach-matlab/python/ABCsInPython.md

         pass
 ```

 In the above example, Book has been defined as an abstract base class with `author` and `number_of_pages` decalred as its abstract methods using the `@abstractmethod` decorator.
-Any class inheriting Book has to uphold the contract that comes along with the class, i.e. they must have author and number_of_pages among their attributes.
-The below code snippet illustrates a child class of Book which does not implement the abstract methods specified by the parent class.
+Any class inheriting `Book` has to uphold the contract as specified by the class, i.e. they must have `author` and `number_of_pages` among their attributes.
+The below code snippet illustrates a child class of `Book` which does not implement the abstract methods specified by the parent class.
 Upon instantiating the class, Python raises a `TypeError`.

 ```python
 class HitchikersGuideToTheGalaxy(Book):